acidlabs/chef-lamp/README.md

 include_recipe "apache2"

-# See Apache2 cookbook/templates/default to know all the possible params and template examples.
+# See Apache2 cookbook/templates/default/ to know all the possible params and template examples.
 web_app "example_vhost.com" do
   server_name "example_vhost.com"
   server_aliases ["www.example_vhost.com"] # Is an Array
   docroot "/var/www/example_vhost.com"
+  #template "web_app.conf.erb"
 end
 ```
 For each Apache2 Virtual Hosts, we have to create a recipe, in this case, in the example_vhost cookbook.
+The recipes are Ruby files and follow the default.rb example.

 Finally, we must add each Virtual Host recipe to run_list in our node configuration.
 In this case, our run list is: